 (7) It shall not be unlawful under this part for any person:

 (A) To intercept or access an electronic communication made through an electronic communication system configured so that the electronic communication is readily accessible to the general public.

 (B) To intercept any radio communication that is transmitted:

 (i) By any station for the use of the general public, or that relates to ships, aircraft, vehicles, or persons in distress;

-(ii) By any governmental, law enforcement, civil defense, private land mobile, or public safety communications system, including police and fire, readily accessible to the general public;
+(ii) By any governmental, law enforcement, emergency management, private land mobile, or public safety communications system, including police and fire, readily accessible to the general public;

 (iii) By a station operating on an authorized frequency within the bands allocated to the amateur, citizens band, or general mobile radio services; or

 (iv) By any marine or aeronautical communications system.